24 Mar Use Faux Plants For Pet-Friendly Design

 Placing thorny plants behind fencing that prevents animals from getting too close or making faux plants a part of your landscape design can help eliminate the risk of injury for your pets.

 Keep your pets’ paws thorn-free by replacing live plants that have thorns with artificial alternatives.
 Our Faux Floral arrangement of Yellow and Orange Poppies and Mums in Ceramic Bowl is a perfect substitute that both you and Fido can love.

 This Faux Floral arrangement of Yellow and Orange Poppies and Mums in Ceramic Bowl is perfect alternative to thorny rose bushes that might cause your pets pain.

 Eliminate indoor dangers, too

 It’s not just outside areas where plants can be an issue for your pets.
 Some common houseplants can cause problems, as well.
 Two flowers that are popular in holiday decorating can be dangerous to your pets.

 As Easter approaches, keep in mind that Easter lilies are toxic to cats.
 Opt for an artificial arrangement to grace the Easter dinner table instead of live flowers to keep your feline friend feeling fantastic (say that five times fast).

 Because Easter lilies can be dangerous to cats, consider swapping out live versions with our Faux White Lily Arrangement.

-Several vibrant lilies sit bundled together in a clear glass vase with this 24-inch Lilly Artificial Arrangement.
+Vibrant lilies sit bundled together with a eucalyptus foliage bouquet in a glass vase with this 30-inch White Casablanca Lily and Eucalyptus Arrangement.